Jaime-Analytics/retail-sales-analysis/README.md

 ---

+## 🚀 Next Steps
+A few ideas I may explore to continue building on this project:

+- Add more fields to the dataset (discounts, channels, cost, margins)
+- Build additional DAX measures for deeper analysis
+- Create drill‑through pages in Power BI
+- Add a forecasting component to the monthly trend
+- Expand the SQL section with data cleaning or transformation queries
+- Publish the dashboard to Power BI Service for interactive sharing

+This project is part of my ongoing BI portfolio, and I’ll continue improving it as I grow my skills.

+---

 ## 👤 About Me
 I’m Jaime, an Operations & Property Manager transitioning into Business Intelligence.
 I enjoy turning raw data into clear insights and building dashboards that actually help people make decisions.